Hoka One One Valor Review Facts

 One of the more noted complaints about this shoe is that it rips at the seams.
 This is not an isolated case as there have been a handful of reviewers citing this very same flaw.
 With the high cost of this shoe, it is a reasonable expectation to get a good amount of wear from them yet some people were only getting anywhere from one to four months, and this is without extensive use.
 The durability of the sole unit, on the other hand, proved to be quite laudable as most wearers claimed it really was able to go the distance

 giving them bang for their buck.

-With the sole's stackheight showcasing impressive cushioning, it seems this shoe would be maximally protective for the underfoot guarding it from damage underneath.
+With the sole's stack height showcasing impressive cushioning, it seems this shoe would be maximally protective of the underfoot, guarding it against the damage underneath.
 And its spandex overlay secures the midfoot protecting it from sliding reducing the chance of injury and the air mesh upper fabric keeps feet dry preventing blisters.